rawhex/hidiot.com/index.md

 All of these tutorials are designed for two people to follow together, but some of these will require adult supervision.

-Most tutorials are split into 3 parts, each should take roughly 15 minutes.
+Most tutorials are split into 3 parts, each part should take roughly 15 minutes, and allow for a 5 minute break.

 ### Getting Started